Four Ways to Practice Patience in Marriage

 Sure, death isn’t the most romantic thing to broadcast prior to one’s nuptials, but Ted was right.
 Marriage doesn’t jibe well with many of the single habits brought to it.
 What I don’t think he anticipated, though, was that the death of old patterns takes a while.

-In the last eleven years of our marriage, here are four practical ways we’ve learned to practice patience for the old habits as we work together toward the new.
+In the last eleven years, here are four practical ways we’ve learned to practice patience in marriage for the old habits as we work together toward the new.
 You may find them helpful too.